rphibbert/oci-landing-zone-operating-entities/workload-extensions/ebs/1_ebs_extension/1.1_Network_post_updates/readme.md

 Model A offer two options: a **Light Version** (No Cost), where a virtual machine (VM) is deployed with a load balancer, and a **Complete Version** (With Cost), which includes the deployment of a firewalls.

-The next Diagram shows the routing included in the [ONE-OE Hub A Deployment (Light Version - No Cost)](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/hub_b/readme.md):
+The next Diagram shows the routing included in the [ONE-OE Hub A Deployment (Light Version - No Cost)](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/hub_a/readme.md):
 <img src="../../content/Routing_ONE-OE_HubA.png" width="1000" height="auto">

-The next Diagram shows  rounting included in the EBS Ext LZ:
+The next Diagram shows the routing included in the EBS Ext LZ:
 <img src="../../content/Routing_EBS_ext.png" width="1000" height="auto">

 The next steps are to add the firewall and update the corresponding routes.
 To accomplish this, we need to follow the steps outlined in the [Hub A Deployment (Light Version - No Cost)](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/hub_a/readme.md)